stylekit/stylekit.github.io/_posts/2015-11-13-Trying-to-avoid-optional-variables.md

-some variables cant be created in the init call, the must be created later in the procedure chain.
+some variables can't be created in the init call, the must be created later in the procedure chain.
 Delaying the creation can be done with Lazy Initialization<!--more--> :

 ```swift